 (view bids for 2019 AGM & Conference host here)

 The UK has more than 150 Pride events ranging from small community events for a few hundred people, to large festival-style Prides and major public events attracting hundreds of thousands.
 And that’s something to be proud of.
-From our Members, the UK Pride Organisers Network awards ‘UK Pride’ status to one Pride each year.
+All the Members of the UK Pride Organisers Network are able to vote on which Pride is awarded ‘UKPride‘ status each year.

 UKPride – Bidding process

 In previous years…

 The first UKPride was Pride in Hull in 2017, which coincided with Hull’s status as UK City of Culture.
-Pride in Hull saw a five-fold increase in their visitor numbers, and really set the bar high for future UK Pride events.
+Pride in Hull saw a five-fold increase in their visitor numbers, and really set the bar high for future UKPride events.
 Isle of Wight Pride was awarded UKPride status for 2018.

 The Network invited Pride organisers to bid for UKPride status in 2018, and all Network members in attendance voted on the four remaining bids at the Autumn Conference in Blackpool in October

 Bids for UK Pride 2018 can be download the four bid documents below (they are PDF and will open in a new window):